 Congratulations to the photographers who’s images were selected to hang in the gallery.
-Others will be included in the virtual showcase.
+View the virtual showcase here.

 Phil Nelson, and his Stamford-based business Phil Nelson Photography, is best known for his landscape photography which brilliantly blends art and technology.